JKC-Codes/eleventy-plugin-time-to-read/README.md

 Adds a string to the end of Time To Read's output, for example:

-- ' to read' = 3 minutes to read
+- ' to read' = 3 minutes, 10 seconds to read
-- '-ish' = 3 minutes-ish
-- ' (roughly)' = 3 minutes, 10 seconds (roughly)
+- '-ish' = 3 minutes, 10 seconds-ish

 Does not add spaces automatically.
 Will not be translated.

 ### Digits

 - Default: 1
-- Accepts: Number between 1 and 21 inclusive
+- Accepts: An integer between 1 and 21 inclusive

 The minimum number of digits to display.
 Will pad with 0 if not met, for example:

-- 1 = 1 minute
+- 1 = 3 minutes, 10 seconds
-- 2 = 01 minute
+- 2 = 03 minutes, 10 seconds
-- 3 = 001 minute
+- 3 = 003 minutes, 010 seconds

 ## Example